 When the children of Israel crossed the Red Sea. . .there were roughly 3 million of them. . .plus wagons and carts and yes, animals.

-Our God is a big God who can give us hope in the midst of overwhelming circumstances.
+Our God is a big God.
+One who can give us hope in the midst of overwhelming circumstances.

-If your loving Heavenly Father can supply an enormous amount of manna and water in the desert. . .He can met your every need filling you with hope.
+If your loving Heavenly Father can supply an enormous amount of manna and water in the desert. . .He can meet your every need.
+That should fill you with amazing hope.

 3. It’s not what the tests show or what the doctor says but rather what the Great Physician says.

 Have you ever talked to couples who’ve tried to have children for one, two, five or ten years and have given up. . .or been told by a doctor they’d never have a child?